Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 "Not here, no. I ain’t anywhere near strong enough ‘cept with a rifle.
 But I ain’t talkin’ about animals, I mean the *Beast.* That badass monster inside ‘yer head, y’know?"

-Yan regarded him again in that intense, studious way he did when he was thinking. ["…I think I understand.
+Yan regarded him again in that intense, studious way he did when he was thinking. ["...I think I understand.
 We call it the Fire.
 Every man has the Fire, but Given-Men are Taken by it."]

 Hoeff nodded, partly to agree but mostly because the *really* good bit with the drums and rhythm guitar goin’ balls-to-the-wall had kicked in.
 He’d come outta a *lot* of mosh pits bloody and deaf over the years, and the best bits were always like this.

 Drums seemed to itch a man’s soul in just the right way and that went across species.
 Tigger—the Great Father these days, anyway—used to love anything with a strong beat.
 Yan eventually succumbed and put one of Hoeff’s earbuds in his own to listen.

- ["…Maybe this part is okay."]
+ ["...Maybe this part is okay."]

 Note to self: find some good drum corps recordings and see if Yan liked them.